-A frequent issue that arises in Pennsylvania divorce cases is how a premarital asset that was contributed to the marriage…
+A frequent issue that arises in Pennsylvania divorce cases is how to handle premarital assets.
+The question is how is…

 Separate Finances?
 Guess Again.

 A few of the attorneys from our office were out to lunch the other day when our conversations turned to the different types of relationships we see come through our office.
 The one that we ended up talking about the most is what I like to refer to as the “roommate marriage.”
-In this type of marriage the couple maintains separate finances as if they were roommates – they keep separate bank accounts and divide responsibility for the bills.
-One of the attorneys recalled a couple in a “roommate marriage” that she divorced where the husband was so meticulous about making sure everything was “even” that he kept a chart on the refrigerator to account for everything down to who paid for ice cream cones when they were out.
+In this type of marriage the couple maintains separate finances as if they were roommates.
+They keep separate bank accounts and divide responsibility for the bills.
+One of the attorneys recalled a couple in a “roommate marriage” that she divorced where the husband was so meticulous about making sure everything was “even.”
+He even kept a chart on the refrigerator to account for everything down to who paid for ice cream cones when they were out.

 In one divorce I had where I represented the husband, the parties had maintained their “roommate” marriage for around thirty years.
 For whatever reason, during the marriage the wife had accumulated more money in her retirement accounts than the husband.
 She was shocked to discovery he was going to receive a good portion of her retirement accounts in the divorce.
 She simply couldn’t get over the fact that he was going to get some of “her” retirement money.

 Bottom line?
-If you want to keep your money separate, don’t get married or get a good prenuptial agreement before you do.
+If you want to keep your finances separate, don’t get married or get a good prenuptial agreement before you do.